dominika-perz/Knowledge/Programming/Python_3.md

 logger.error('This is logged error') logger.exception('This is logged error with traceback')
 ```

+## Threading vs. Multiprocessing
+Threads use only one core and so **threading** (code runs concurrently, but not in parallel, we execute code line and then waiting for the imput, we go ahead and run the next line, so the code is not running in parallel) can improve the preformance of the code if the tasks are I/O bound e.g. downloading data from the internet or waiting for an input to be received. **Multiprocessing** (= running code in parallel) uses multiple cores are is used for CPU bound tasks, so tasks that are heavy in processing, calculation etc. ``multiprocessing`` and ``threads`` are part of the standard library so we just need to import them.

 # PEP 8
 * **Indentation: 4 spaces** per level, spaces are prefered over tabs